NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 5XX errors.md

 -   [Connection refusals](#connection-refusals)
 -   [TLS/SSL related errors](#tlsssl-related-errors)

-If contacting Cloudflare support, provide the following information from the Railgun Listener:
+If contacting Khulnasoft support, provide the following information from the Railgun Listener:

 -   The full content of the _railgun.conf_ file
 -   The full content of the _railgun-nat.conf_ file